Tora Suber

-Tora Suber (born November 23, 1974) is a former professional basketball player who played for the Charlotte Sting and Orlando Miracle in the WNBA.
+Tora Suber (born November 23, 1974) is an American former professional basketball player who played for the Charlotte Sting and Orlando Miracle in the WNBA.
 She played a total of 83 games.

 High school

 Suber and Tina Nicholson were teammates at Downingtown High School in the early 1990s.
 Suber graduated in 1993.
 In total she recorded 2,420 career points and helped the team win four District 1 titles and two state crowns.